 What are the kinds of special educational needs for which provision is made at The Dales School?

-This is a maintained day specialist school for cognition and learning.
-We admit pupils aged 2 – 19 with a wide range of special educational needs which are severe and profound in the area of cognition and learning (severe learning difficulties or profound and multiple learning difficulties) as described in the SEND Code of Practice.
-Some pupils may have special educational needs in the areas of autistic spectrum condition / severe communication difficulties, physical or sensory needs, and / or social / emotional and mental health needs.
-Other pupils may have moderate learning needs, with a range of associated further difficulties resulting in complex learning difficulties.
+This is a Local Authority maintained day specialist school for cognition and learning.
+We support pupils aged 2 – 19 with a wide range of special educational needs which are severe and profound in the area of cognition and learning (severe learning difficulties or profound and multiple learning difficulties) as described in the SEND Code of Practice.
+Some pupils may have special educational needs in the areas of autistic spectrum condition / severe communication difficulties, physical or sensory needs, and / or social, emotional and mental health needs.
+Other pupils may have moderate learning needs, with a range of associated needs resulting in complex learning difficulties.

 Admissions to the school are allocated by the Local Authority.
 For further information, the admission policy is available on this website.

-Please refer to our Curriculum Statements for detailed information regarding our high quality educational provision.
+Please refer to our Curriculum Statements for detailed information regarding our educational provision.

 What are the school’s policies for the identification and assessment of pupils/students attending the school?

-All pupils who attend the school will have a statement of special educational needs or an Education Health and Care Plan (EHCP).
+All pupils who attend the school will have an Education Health and Care Plan (EHCP).
 Occasionally, pupils may be admitted whilst they are undergoing assessment at the request of the Local Authority.

 Further information on the admissions and assessment processes to our school can be found on this website.

-What is the provision for pupils/students at The Dales School and how is it evaluated?
+What is the provision for pupils at The Dales School and how is it evaluated?